The 7 popular dishes to try in Saigon

 Goi kho bo, green papaya salad with dried beef

-For a low price of 15,000 to 20,000 dongs, this salad is a delicacy to which one will be quickly addicted while strolling through the streets and alleys of the city.
-Green papaya, dried beef, a few pieces of crunchy dough, Rau ram or Vietnamese coriander, grilled peanuts, all blend together with a special sauce that is at the same time salty, sweet and spicy to create a unique taste that we are not ready to forget.
+For a low price of 15,000 to 20,000 dong, this salad is a delicacy to which one will be quickly addicted while strolling through the streets and alleys of this food-loving city.
+Green papaya, dried beef, a few pieces of crunchy dough, Rau ram or Vietnamese coriander, grilled peanuts, all are blended together with a special sauce that is at the same time salty, sweet and spicy, culminating in the creation of a unique taste that you will not forget for a long time.

 Price: between 15,000 and 20,000 VND

 Ong Nam, 76 Nguyen Van Phu, District 1